Methodist Episcopal Church, South: History

 John Wesley, the founder of Methodism, was appalled by slavery in the British colonies.
 When the Methodist Episcopal Church (MEC) was founded in the United States at the "Christmas Conference" synod meeting of ministers at the Lovely Lane Chapel in Baltimore in December 1784, the denomination officially opposed slavery very early.
-Numerous Methodist missionaries toured the South in the "Great Awakening" and tried to convince slaveholders to manumit their slaves.
-In the first two decades after the American Revolutionary War, a number did free their slaves.
+Numerous Methodist missionaries toured the South in the "Great Awakening" and tried to convince slaveholders to manumit the people whom they enslaved.
+In the first two decades after the American Revolutionary War, a number did free people from slavery.
 The number of free blacks increased markedly at this time, especially in the Upper South.

-During the early nineteenth century, Methodists and Baptists in the South began to modify their approach in order to gain support from common planters, yeomen, and slaves.
+During the early nineteenth century, Methodists and Baptists in the South began to modify their approach in order to gain support from common planters, and yeomen.
 They began to argue for better treatment of slaves, saying that the Bible acknowledged slavery but that Christianity had a paternalistic role to improve conditions.

 The invention of the cotton gin had enabled profitable cultivation of cotton in new areas of the South, increasing the demand for slaves.
 Manumissions nearly ceased and, after slave rebellions, the states made them extremely difficult to accomplish.
 Northern Methodist congregations increasingly opposed slavery, and some members began to be active in the abolitionist movement.
 The southern church accommodated it as part of a legal system.

-But, even in the South, Methodist clergy were not supposed to own slaves.
-In 1840, the Rev. James Osgood Andrew, a bishop living in Oxford, Georgia, bought a slave.
-Fearing that she would end up with an inhumane owner if sold, Andrew kept her but let her work independently.
-The 1840 MEC General Conference considered the matter, but did not expel Andrew.
-Four years later, Andrew married a woman who owned a slave inherited from her mother, making the bishop the owner of two slaves.
-As bishop, he was considered to have obligations both in the North and South and was criticized for holding slaves.
+The Methodist Episcopal Church (MEC) did not explicitly forbid clergy from owning enslaved people.
+The controversy involving Bishop James Osgood Andrew developed as he became increasingly connected to slavery through a sequence of acquisitions, inheritances, and marriages.
+Andrew first became associated with slavery between 1836 and 1840 through an enslaved woman named Kitty (Catherine Boyd).
+His slaveholding expanded after the death of his first wife, which left him with full ownership of an enslaved man named Billy.
+The issue intensified in 1844 when he married Ann Leonora Mounger Greenwood Andrew, who owned several slaves from her first husband’s estate.
+Through this marriage, Andrew gained control over at least seventeen enslaved individuals, including Kitty, Billy, Lucy (held in trust), and the fourteen enslaved people attached to the Greenwood estate.

-The 1844 General Conference voted to suspend Bishop Andrew from exercising his episcopal office until he gave up the slaves.
-Southern delegates to the conference disputed the authority of a General Conference to discipline bishops.
-The cultural differences that had divided the nation during the mid-19th century were also dividing the Methodist Episcopal Church.
-The 1844 dispute led Methodists in the South to break off and form a separate denomination, the Methodist Episcopal Church, South (MEC,S).
-Delegates from the southern conferences met at a Convention at the Fourth Street Church in Louisville, Kentucky, May 1–19, 1845 and organized the Methodist Episcopal Church, South.
+To avoid potential church censure, Andrew pursued legal arrangements to transfer formal ownership of some of these enslaved individuals while maintaining practical control.
+At the 1844 General Conference in New York, delegates voted to request that he suspend his episcopal duties “so long as this impediment remains,” prompting strong objections from Southern representatives who argued the Conference lacked constitutional authority to discipline a bishop for slaveholding.
+The dispute contributed directly to the formation of the Methodist Episcopal Church, South, which was organized in Louisville in 1845.